Travel in Austria

 The Story of the Cathedral

-As early as the mid-12th century AD, Vienna became an important and central city, and the four small churches that existed at that time were not sufficient for the needs of the city’s residents.
-In 1137, it was decided to build a larger parish church on land that was then outside the city walls.
-It is likely that the land on which the church was built was part of an ancient Roman cemetery from the 4th century AD, which also had earlier religious structures (even older than Vienna’s oldest church, St. Rupert’s Church, located a few hundred meters from the cathedral).
+As early as the mid-12th century AD, Vienna became an important city, and the four small churches that existed then could not meet the needs of the residents.
+In 1137, leaders decided to build a larger parish church on land outside the city walls.
+The land likely belonged to an ancient Roman cemetery from the 4th century AD, which also contained earlier religious structures, even older than Vienna’s oldest church, St. Rupert’s Church, located a few hundred meters from the cathedral.

-The original church building was completed in 1160 and designed in the Romanesque style.
-The church was dedicated to Saint Stephen, who was a Jewish-Christian disciple of Rabban Gamliel the Elder and was executed by the Sanhedrin in 35 AD.
-Stephen is considered the first Christian martyr.
+The original church building reached completion in 1160 in the Romanesque style.
+People dedicated it to Saint Stephen, a Jewish-Christian disciple of Rabban Gamliel the Elder, whom the Sanhedrin executed in 35 AD.
+Christians consider Stephen the first Christian martyr.

 Interesting to Know:

 During World War II, the German forces, seeing their imminent defeat, planned to completely destroy the cathedral.
 The order from the city’s commander was to shell the cathedral and destroy it to its foundations before the arrival of the Soviet soldiers.
-Fortunately, the officer responsible for carrying out the order did not execute it at all, and the church was only damaged by a fire that broke out in nearby buildings.
+Fortunately, the officer responsible for carrying out the order did not execute it at all, and a fire that broke out in nearby buildings only damaged the church.
 Due to the fire, the cathedral’s roof collapsed.
-Renovation work began immediately after the war ended, and the church was restored to its former glory in the early 1950s, reopening to the public in 1952 upon completion of the work.
+Workers began renovation work immediately after the war ended, and they restored the church to its former glory in the early 1950s, reopening it to the public in 1952 upon completion of the work.

-Today, the church is considered one of the symbols of Vienna and appears in movies, series, and computer games.
-It is also minted on 10-cent euro coins.
+Today, people consider the church one of the symbols of Vienna, and it appears in movies, series, and computer games.
+The mint features the church on 10-cent euro coins.
 The church is active, with prayers held during the week and on Sundays.
 Musical concerts are also held there.

 The Cathedral’s Design: Exterior and Interior